 The registration and information desks will be located at the reception of congress venue and will be operating between 07.30 and 20.00 hours.
 Participants who have not previously registered will be able to complete their registration formalities at “On-Site Registration Desks”.
 For further information and terms-conditions please visit registration & accommodation page.

-Main hotel of the congress is Crowne Plaza Hotel.
-Beside the main congress hotel, alternative hotels have been reserved for the participants.
+Main hotel of the congress is Master hotel.
+Besides the main congress hotel, alternative hotels have been reserved for the participants.
 For further information and terms-conditions please visit registration & accommodation page.

 Certificate of attendance will be provided to all registered attendants.